Chatuchak Weekend Market: Bangkok’s Shopping Paradise!

 - Section 17 to 19: ceramics and food

-- Section 22 to 26: furniture, antiques and handicrafts
+- Section 22 to 26: furniture, antiques and handcrafts

 With an overwhelming selection of sections and stalls, you could get lost quickly.
-With this map you can check out the location in advance and decide which sections might be interesting and where to go.
+With this map, you can check out the location in advance and decide which sections might be interesting and where to go.
 Also, a map can be found at the main entrance to the market.
-We had a great experience with just using Google Maps inside the market.
+Recommended is also using Google Maps inside the market.

-Conclusion: We can absolutely recommend a shopping tour to Chatuchak market.
-Above all, the huge size and variety of goods make the market to a must-see market in Bangkok!
-If you spend the weekend in Bangkok, then you should definitely plan a visit!
+Conclusion: The Chatuchak weekend market is definitely worth it.
+Especially the size and variety of the goods offered there make the market a real highlight in Bangkok!
+If you spend the weekend in Bangkok, then you should definately plan a visit there.

 More about Bangkok:

 Recommended travel goods: